-Only a tailored, strategic and automated approach will help you fight fraud at scale
+How a tailored approach can fight fraud at scale

 In a busy corporate world, it’s easy to see the attraction of technological quick fixes.
 But these ‘point’ solutions tend to only address one particular problem, quickly become unsupported and can often be difficult to integrate with other business processes.
 Many remain as silo solutions throughout their lifespan.

-FACT: 80% of retailers are still operating siloed fraud solutions due to integration problems.
-Source: Forrester Study
+According to a Forrester study, 80% of retailers are still operating siloed fraud solutions due to integration problems.

 It’s far better to think strategically and invest in technology that can be used to solve more than one problem.
 These are some of the key benefits: